third774/ng-bootstrap-form-validation/README.md

 In addition to providing custom errors at the top level using the `.forRoot()` method, you can provide custom error messages to a specific control by binding to the `customErrorMessages` directive on the `.form-group` element.
 Modifying the basic example above, we can provide a one time custom error message to a specific `.form-group`.
-Unlike the global custom error messages, these do not need to be individually exported.
+Unlike the global custom error messages, these functions do not need to be individually exported.

 `custom-error-example.component.ts`
 ```ts